BHARATH-V-P/Identifying-and-Analysing-Obesity-types-using-Advanced-Machine-Learning./README.md

 ## Introduction

 This project aims to build a classification model to accurately predict the health category an individual belongs to, such as underweight, normal weight, obesity, and its subclasses.
 The goal is to optimize the model and handle any overfitting issues using techniques like Bayesian optimization, Grid Search CV, and Optuna.
 The dataset is diverse, with only minor imbalances.
 The project examines significant variability in the dependent variable induced by numerical variables using ANOVA and the Shapiro-Wilk test.
 The primary machine learning models used are Random Forest Classifier, XGB Classifier, and LGB Classifier.
-Further improvements to the models were aimed to be achieved through KMeans Cluster Analysis.
+Further improvements to the models were aimed to be achieved through K Prototypes clustering.

 ## Installation